nairuby/ruby-conf-af/README.md

 Note that the generated website will be in the folder `output` which you can place on a webserver for production use.

+The registration page sends the data to an endpoint API which is specified in the file content/js/register.js

 ## Contributing